 Finding safer, more effective ways of preventing mosquitos from biting is therefore vital.

 Graphene is a single layer of carbon atoms.
 It boasts a range of impressive properties that have made it interesting to many scientists.
-For example, it is stronger than steel, conducts heat and electricity incredibly efficiently, and is invisible to the naked eye.
+For example, it is

 A recent paper in the journal PNAS has investigated if graphene might help in the war against mosquitos.